 As of 2016, it was reported by the U.S. Census Bureau that 39.25 million people live in California, and that number continues to increase.
-Not only does California have beautiful weather, countless beaches, and awesome sights to see, it’s also one of the eight U.S. states (including Washington, D.C.) that have recreationally legalized weed.
+Not only does California have beautiful weather, beautiful beaches, and beautiful people, it’s also one of the ten U.S. states (including Washington, D.C.) that have legalized recreational marijuana consumption for adults.

-In November of 1996, California enacted a medical marijuana program so that legal medical patients could have access to natural and effective medicine.
-Since then, the state government approved of recreational marijuana, but there are some important factors that people should be aware of before carrying and/or consuming weed in public.
-You must know how much weed you can carry legally in California!
+California has been a leader in medical marijuana legislation since the 90s when they legalized medical marijuana.
+In 2016, recreational marijuana legalization finally became a reality in California, but there are some important factors that people should be aware of before carrying and/or consuming weed in public.
+You have to know how much weed you can carry legally in California!

 Under Proposition 215 (California’s Compassionate Use Act), medical patients are entitled to whichever amount of cannabis is necessary for their personal medical use.
-This specific proposition covers cannabis possession and cultivation for personal medical usage.
-However, medical patients can be arrested if they end up exceeding reasonable weed possession, including carrying too much weed and/or growing too much, and it’s possible for them to be cited and/or fined for not following California’s local laws.
+This specific proposition covers cannabis possession and cultivation for the use of medical marijuana by certified cardholders.
+However, medical cardholders can be arrested if they end up exceeding reasonable weed possession, including carrying too much weed and/or growing too much.
+It’s possible for them to be cited and/or fined for not following California’s local laws.

 Regarding the specific amount of weed you can legally carry, as of the newly enacted Proposition 64, adults can legally possess/carry as much as 1-ounce of weed of the flower/bud or eight grams of concentrate such as oil, hash, and/or dabs.
 Proposition 64 was passed on November 9th, 2016 with a 57 percent voter approval, and it was added into California law for several reasons, including the following: